adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Being lonely is more painful then getting hurt. - Monkey D Luffy</code></pre>
+<pre><code>1 » The person who says it cannot be done should not interrupt the person who is doing it. - Chinese Proverb</code></pre>
-<pre><code>2 » Anything can happen.
-No one ever thinks it will until it does.
-What will happen, happens.
-That’s how the world is.
-The most important thing is to not let the tragedy defeat you.
-To believe that you can get through it. - Kyousuke Natsume</code></pre>
+<pre><code>2 » Build your own dreams, or someone else will hire you to build theirs. - Farrah Gray</code></pre>
-<pre><code>3 » Winning isn’t everything, but wanting to win is. - Vince Lombardi</code></pre>
+<pre><code>3 » If you look at what you have in life, you’ll always have more.
+If you look at what you don’t have in life, you’ll never have enough. - Oprah Winfrey</code></pre>
 </details>

 <!--END_SECTION:waka-->